Shin Megami Tensei: Digital Devil Saga: Music

 The music for Digital Devil Saga was composed by Shoji Meguro, who had previously worked on multiple Megami Tensei games, with some additional tracks for the first game being written by Kenichi Tsuchiya.
 While he had previously been restricted in his music quality by the limited storage space of the CD medium, Meguro was able to play half the tracks using real-time streaming.
 Using the software, Meguro was able to fit in high-quality music alongside the sound effects and voice track.
 Nevertheless, he needed to make some compromises on tracks.

 For the first game, Meguro made heavy use of guitar-based rock music, taking his inspiration from music of the 1960s and 70s.
 It was meant to represent the vicious new nature of the environment, and of how the main protagonists gradually awoke to their humanity.
 Tsuchiya was in charge of environmental tracks that deviated from the normal layout and feel of the Junkyard.
-The game's battle theme, "Hunting", was originally going to be the boss theme, but its instrumentation was considered to be wrong and so it was changed to the normal battle theme.
+The game's battle theme, "Hunting", was originally going to be the boss theme, but its instrumentation was considered to be wrong and so it was changed to the normal battle theme, instead "Big Battle" was made the boss theme.
 For the second game, Meguro changed the original's dark tone to give it a harsher feel and techno instrumentation, reflecting the state of the real world and clashing with the views of the main characters.
 He also reached out to an external firm to help with fitting in more complicated tracks with less loops, getting around some of the limitations he faced with the first game.

 Multiple theme songs were created for the games.
 The first game's opening theme, "Pray", was sung by Sera's voice actress Houko Kuwashima.
 "Pray" also formed the core musical theme for the games.
 For the North American version, the opening theme was changed to "Danger", composed by electronic band Etro Anime.
 The song, described as a "melancholy track", was designed to blend with the constant rain of the Junkyard.
 The opening theme for Digital Devil Saga 2 was "Alive": it was written by Meguro, sung by Kayoko Momota, and had backing vocals by Yumi Kawamura.
 The ending theme song is "Time Capsule" by Japanese singer-songwriter As.
 The song was used in television commercials advertising the game in Japan, and was the singer's debut single.
+The soundtracks for both games were released in 2005 as "Digital Devil Saga: Avatar Tuner 1 & 2 Original Sound Track: Integral", a streaming version of the same was released on 20th anniversary of the game series in July 2024.